Holyoke City Hall: Architecture

 City Hall is a large stone structure in the Gothic Revival style, built with granite quarried in Monson.
 Basically rectangular in shape, it has transept-like wings on both long sides, near the ends.
 It has pointed-arch windows, and is structurally supported by Gothic buttresses.
 The roof is predominantly dark slate, with bands of red and green slate interspersed.
 The main tower is 220 ft tall, and houses a bell weighing over 4000 lb.

 The building was listed on the National Register of Historic Places in 1975, and included in a boundary expansion of the North High Street Historic District in 1992.

 Clock tower

 Originally done in blackwood with gold numbers, which many onlookers found difficult to read, today the hall's large clock tower contains four faces of Belgium milk glass.
 The movement, a Seth Thomas no. 14, eight-day mechanism installed in 1877, contains all bronze components and is one of only three such clock movements sold by the company in New England.
 The 2.5 ton bell was cast in 1875 by the Jones & Co.
 Troy Bell Foundry of Troy, New York, and contains a custom-built strike movement as the bell sits on a separate floor from the mechanism and the transmission room where the clock faces and lighting sits.
 In the 1930s the clock was electrified with General Electric motors to raise its counterweights.

+Stained glass

+During the building's original construction in 1876, 13 stained glass windows were commissioned by the city and made by Samuel West of Boston.
+Three of these are located in the stairwells to the auditorium, including two rosettes, and a larger window with two figures- one representing Liberty, and the other a personification of the United States.
+In the auditorium are the remaining 10 windows, with 4 showing decorative patterns, and 6 showing figures personifying art, agriculture, music, commerce, industry, and water power.